"The camera is an instrument that teaches people how to see without a camera." — Dorothea Lange.

 To progress as a professional photographer in today's world, you must master some essential skills that will help you stand out among the multitude of amateur photographers flooding the market.
 Russell, a popular photographer, stated that one does not automatically become a professional photographer just because of their wish to or passion for it but through continuous improvement.
 Some great skills and qualities that are required for any photographer includes

 - Creativity and Technique: The debate on whether formal education helps to unlock one's creativity or does it cloud and crimp people's imaginative ability has always been discussed when discussing arts that require artistic ability.
 Studies have shown that creativity and techniques are two equal part that helps people bring out the best in them.
-With creativity, you can see what others are not able to see as a photographer, and with techniques that might come from education and training, you become perfect.
+With creativity, you can see what others cannot see as a photographer, and with techniques that might come from education and training, you become perfect.
 As the popular saying goes, " Practice makes perfect, and the best photographers continuously push the boundaries while injecting new emotions and creativity to their art."

 - Communication Skill: The ability to relate with others is another important quality of a good photographer.
 As a wedding photographer or a photojournalist, there will be needs to discuss with your clients, giving out instructions to your models and team (lighting technicians, makeup artists, and assistants).
-In doing this, you will need all the civility and diplomacy and self-confidence, and professionalism in discharging this duty.
+In doing this, you will need all the civility and diplomacy and self-confidence and professionalism in discharging this duty.

 - A Great Knowledge about Camera and Lighting Equipment: Photography equipment has fully evolved in the last twenty-five years, and to compete, you need to keep up with the changes and advancements.
 It's important to attend workshops, seminars, and tutorials to learn new ways of handling cameras and different photography equipment, such as lighting.